 If the proxy card is properly signed and returned to us, and not subsequently revoked, it will be voted as directed by you.
-Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the election of all nominees for the Board named in this Proxy Statement; "FOR" the ratification of the appointment of Marcum as our independent registered public accounting firm for the fiscal year ending December 31, 2023; "FOR" the approval of the Reverse Split; "FOR" as the Third Amendment and Restatement; and as recommended by our Board with regard to any other matters that may properly come before the Annual Meeting, or, if no such recommendation is given, in their own discretion.
+Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the election of all nominees for the Board named in this Proxy Statement; "FOR" the ratification of the appointment of PKF as our independent registered public accounting firm for the fiscal year ending December 31, 2024; "FOR" the approval of the Stock Option Plan Release; "FOR" the Reverse Split Floor Decrease proposal; "FOR" the approval of the Adjournment Proposal; and as recommended by our Board with regard to any other matters that may properly come before the Annual Meeting, or, if no such recommendation is given, in their own discretion.